 Social Media Marketing

-Social media is an excellent way of boosting your Internet presence and connecting with customers throughout the year, but is especially helpful during the summer months.
-For one, it can be used completely free, as associated costs such as paid Facebook adverts are merely bolt-ons and not necessary to be successful.
+Social media is an excellent way of boosting your online presence and connecting with customers throughout the year, but is especially helpful during the summer months.
+For one, it can be used completely free.
 For many companies that experience slow periods during the summer, budgets decrease accordingly, so free advertising becomes an increasingly appealing option.

 Social media is also ideal for periods where you might be away on holiday, as tools like Hootsuite, Tweetdeck, and even Facebook itself, allow you to schedule posts in advance.
 That’s not to say you should get in a habit of “set it and forget it” as the key to success is interacting with others in your social networks and offering some mutual promotion.
 However, the majority of your blogs and posts could be researched, written and scheduled in advance, leaving you (or a designated team member) to only a few minutes a day of checking for any responses.